CDLUC3/mrt-doc/testing.md

 [Merritt Documentation Home](README.md)

 ## Types of Testing
+- Linting and Validation Testing
+  - Test Code Format
+  - Merritt employs lint testing for Ruby code (rubocop)
+  - Merritt has not implemnted Java linting since the team does not use a consistent set of tools
+  - Some Yaml schema checks are in place
 - Data Consistency Testing
   - Data validation checks run on a daily basis.
 The status of each check is reported to a dashboard.
 - Unit Tests